It’s hard to pick your favourite Strictly Come Dancing professional. Everyone has one, but it’s still hard to choose.

 Kevin: Do you know what, I’m really proud of it to be honest – just the fact that I’ve been in the final.
 Of course I’d love to win one day, but I think being in the final is a massive achievement and for me it really is about the celebrity enjoying themselves and getting something out of it.
 As long as they feel like they’ve had a good time and that they’ve learnt to dance, then I’m happy.

-Tickets for the Kevin and Karen Dance live show are now on sale and available to buy here.
+Tickets for the Kevin and Karen Dance live show are now on sale.